Victim Information Program (V.I.P.)

-V.I.P. is a 24-hour automated information system used by the Georgia Department of Corrections, the State Board of Pardons and Paroles and Department of Community Supervision to provide victims of crime and/or their families with access to information about their offender.
-Victims can dial the toll-free V.I.P. number and receive the custody status of an inmate.
+V.I.P. is a 24 hour automated information system used by the Georgia Department of Corrections in partnership with the State Board of Pardons and Paroles to provide victims of crime and/or their families with access to information about their offender.
+By simply picking up a telephone and dialing the toll-free V.I.P. number, information regarding custody and status of an inmate can be obtained.

 V.I.P. also operates as a notification system.
-Individuals who have registered with the Georgia Office of Victim Services will receive a computer generated phone call notifying them of the offender's release from custody.
+Through computer generated telephone calls, individuals who have registered with the Office of Victim Services will automatically receive notification of the release of their offender from custody.

-Using the inmate's six digit case number or GDC ID number and following the prompts given, crime victims may call the V.I.P.
+Using the inmate's six digit case/EF number or GDC ID number and following the prompts given, Crime Victims may call the V.I.P.
 Hotline to receive updates concerning the following inmate information: